javaplus/StreamingWorkshop/README.md

 ![Starting_Package](/images/FirstRestControllerPackageNClass.png)

-After creating the class, you need to add the [@RestController](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/RestController.html) annotation.
+After creating the class, you need to add the [@RestController](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/bind/annotation/RestController.html) annotation right above the class declaration.
 Then you will need to create a method that will receive requests that indicate a book is for sale.
 (The full code can be seen if you expand it just below this paragraph.)
 In the real world, this would most likely be a POST request since it would be creating a for sale text book instance in our system.
 However, to make our coding and testing simpler, we are just going to make this map to a simple GET request.
 This allows us to simply use a browser to invoke our REST endpoint.
 To map a GET request to our method we will need to annotate it with the [GetMapping](https://www.javaguides.net/2018/11/spring-getmapping-postmapping-putmapping-deletemapping-patchmapping.html) annotation.
 So, just create a method called "createForSaleTextBook()" that returns a String and annotate the method with the @GetMapping.
 We will set the path of the @GetMapping annotation to **"/for-sale-textbooks"**.
 This method could just return a hard coded string to get started with.

 <details>
  <summary>Click Here for the full source code of the Simple RestController(Spoiler Alert):</summary>

 ```
-package com.example.springbootkafkademo;
+package com.learnathon.springbootkafkademo;

 import org.springframework.web.bind.annotation.GetMapping;
 import org.springframework.web.bind.annotation.RestController;